 Another bladeless option, this

 pedestal-style fan has a great price while still having many customizable features.
-The fan is height-adjustable up to 48 inches, and it has a tilting, oscillating head to keep air moving.
-There are three speed settings to choose from, as well as three breeze options: variable, breezy, and constant.
-Though the brand doesn’t provide the decibels, one reviewer measures the noise level at 40, 50, and 60 dB on the various settings — so the low and medium speeds would be quiet enough to use in the nursery.
-The exact coverage isn’t listed, but this fan is recommended for larger rooms, according to the brand website.
+The fan is height-adjustable, and it has an oscillating head (its angle can be adjusted) to keep air moving.
+There are three speed settings to choose from, as well as three breeze options: nature, sleep, and normal.
+Though the brand doesn’t provide the decibels, one reviewer measured the noise level at 33.3, 50.4, and 63.8 dB on the various settings — so the low and medium speeds should be quiet enough to use in a nursery.
+The exact coverage isn’t listed, but this fan is recommended for medium to large rooms.

-Another pick that gets shoppers’ approval, this Honeywell fan has more than 7,000 reviews and an overall rating of 4.7 stars.
-It comes with a remote control and has a timer that can be set for one, two, four, or eight hours.
-But since this is a blade fan, it’s not the best one to use around curious toddlers.
+Another pick that gets shoppers’ approval, this Amazon Basics fan has more than 24,500 reviews and an overall rating of 4.6 stars.
+It comes with a remote control and has a timer that can be set in 30 minute increments.
+But since this is a dual blade fan, it’s not the best one to use around curious toddlers.

 bladeless fan is equipped with a HEPA filter that removes 99.97% of dust, pollen, and dander.
 The fan itself has three modes, including a sleep mode that operates at 32 dB with an auto-shutoff timer that can be set for up to eight hours.
 There are nine speeds to choose from, and according to the brand, the fan operates at just 35 decibels even at the fastest speed.
 The air outlet is adjustable up to 30 degrees and the fan has 90-degree oscillation.